-In 2003, an intelligence led approach saw 106 invisible and 270 abandoned vehicles permanently removed from local roads with $\pounds$ 70,000 / \$ 124,000 car tax revenue refunded to HM Treasury.

-Auto-crime has been reduced for the first time in 3 years by 35%, far exceeding the projected 6% reduction, including an 8% reduction in domestic burglaries and 42 local criminals successfully targeted and prosecuted.
+In 2003, an intelligence led approach saw 106 invisible and 270 abandoned vehicles permanently removed from local roads with £ 74,000 excise revenue refunded to HM Treasury.
+Auto-crime has been reduced for the first time in 3 years by 35%, far exceeding the projected 6% reduction, as well as achieving an 8% reduction in domestic burglaries and 42 local criminals successfully targeted and prosecuted.